cSh4rk/cSh4rk.github.io/links/_posts/2022-05-08-hide-malicious-shell-in-image-file.md

 published: true
 tags: [Web Application Security, Web Security Academy, Labs, File Upload Vulnerabilities, Malicious Metadata, Exiftool]
 image: /links/assets/beach.png
+description: "External Link: There are many ways to bypass flawed validation of file uploads to upload web shells on web applications, this link explains some ways like creating a polyglot image file containing malicious code in its metadata using tools like exiftool, this method is interesting, check it out."
 ---

 ![](/links/assets/beach.png)